Michaelangel007/blog/README.md

 We basically need to feed it a TON of images -- this is the training process.

 > In 2015 a many-layered CNN demonstrated the ability to spot faces from a wide range of angles, including upside down, even when partially occluded with competitive performance.
-The network trained on a database of 200,000 images that included faces at various angles and orientations and a further 20 million images without faces.
-They used batches of 128 images over 50,000 iterations
+The network trained on a database of **200,000 images that included faces** at various angles and orientations and a further **20 million images without faces.** They used batches of 128 images over 50,000 iterations.

-Why all the training?
+Why ALL that training?

 * Too FEW data and you have false positives or Under-fitting.
 * Too MUCH (irrelevant) data and you have potentially run into [Over-fitting](https://en.wikipedia.org/wiki/Overfitting)